Director — Brian Willis

-Deputy Director, Grant Writer and Program Manager — Nicole Hubert
+Grant Writer and Program Manager — Nicole Hubert

 Nicole Hubert is a Master of Public Health student concentrating in Health Management and Policy at the OHSU-PSU School of Public Health.
 She earned her B.A. in Biochemistry/Molecular Biology and Spanish from Rollins College.
 She currently serves as the Operations Lead for the graduate student-led Bridges medical clinic in SE Portland, working to provide low-barrier access to healthcare to those experiencing houselessness.
 Nicole is passionate about global health policy, specifically in creating more equitable and justice-oriented health systems, and promoting maternal and child health and reproductive justice.

 Nicole is a lead on fundraising efforts for research and overall operations grants, social media, and project management.